menu

 Setting & Lifestyle

-Liberal is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Liberal doesn't have a public transportation system that people use for their commute.

 Demographics